 Design for Manufacturing

-As BNI is both an engineering and a manufacturing company, Design for Manufacture (DFM) is more than just a concept, it is a daily reality.
-BNI has a strong corporate culture of open communication where engineering and manufacturing personnel exchange ideas directly in both formal and informal settings.
-Manufacturing personnel provide design input from the conceptual design phase through release of detailed manufacturing drawings.
-BNI also incorporates the concepts of Design for Assembly and Design for Cost into its DFM program.
+As BN is both an engineering and a manufacturing company, Design for Manufacture (DFM) is more than just a concept, it is a daily reality.
+BN has a strong corporate culture of open communication where engineering and manufacturing personnel exchange ideas directly in both formal and informal settings.
+Manufacturing personnel provides design input from the conceptual design phase through the release of detailed manufacturing drawings.
+BN also incorporates the concepts of Design for Assembly and Design for Cost into its DFM program.
 Research indicates that 75% of a product’s cost is established during the design process.

-Electro-Chemical Machining or ECM is a rapid, cost-effective, stress free machining process that produces a high quality finish.
+Electro-Chemical Machining or ECM is a rapid, cost-effective, stress-free machining process that produces a high-quality finish.
 It is specifically suited well for removing material in complicated geometry from hard to conventionally machine materials.
-BNI has utilized this process for over 40 years to manufacture turbine blades, turbine nozzles and complicated geometry such as the aircraft part shown.
+BN has utilized this process for over 40 years to manufacture turbine blades, turbine nozzles, and complicated geometry such as the aircraft part shown.